SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. note::

-   If you provide an external parameter name for a parameter, that external name must *always* be used when calling the function.
+   If you provide an external parameter name for a parameter, that external name must *always* be used when you call the function.

 As an example, consider the following function, which joins two strings by inserting a third “joiner” string between them: